zysuper/Thinkpad-X1-extreme-EFI/Release/readme.md

 ## use apple native Bluetooth

-1. If you are using an Apple native network card, modify the boot-args of config.plist to add a shield for built-in Bluetooth `HS14`.

-change USBPorts.kext/info.plist remove HS14 below:
+1. If you are using an Apple native network card, change USBPorts.kext/info.plist remove HS14 below:

 ```xml
 					<key>HS14</key>